elsapepagarcia/Master_thesis/README.md

 # Master_thesis

+## Final_fusion
+This is the final goal of the thesis.
+It is basically the Lane Following demo adapted for detecting the intersections and decide when to turn or not depending on the planned path with Neural A*.
+Some important nodes in order to understand the basic concept of how the code works:
+  - Lane_controller_node.py:
+    -> Line 234: It specified the folder where we have the training weights.
+    -> Line 212: It specifies the architecture that is being used in the Neural Network.It is the default one in the Neural A* repository.
+    -> Line 245-249: It specifies the size of the environment and the start and ending point as an index, not as a coordinate.
+    -> Line 572-579: It calculates different paramenters, as distance to the current goal and different angles and when the robot is close to the current goal.
+    -> Line 642-664: It is where it decides to turn or to go straight when an intersection is detected.
+  - Lane_filter_node.py:
+    -> Line 233-266: The position of the robot is calculated based on the wheel encoders.

 ## neural_astar
 Here, you can run notebook_vanilla_lidia.py in order to plan the path on circuit "super_dense_circuit.npz" for going from the given start point to the given goal point (given in notebook_vanilla_lidia.py file).
 The path is predicted using A* and Neural A* algorithms.
 The original version of this repository is at https://github.com/omron-sinicx/neural-astar.